Charles Daniel Balvo

-Charles Daniel Balvo (born June 29, 1951) is an American prelate of the Roman Catholic Church who has been serving in diplomatic service of the Holy See since 1987.
-His current posting is as apostolic nuncio to Australia.
-He has been an apostolic nuncio and archbishop since 2005.
+Charles Daniel Balvo (born June 29, 1951) is an American Catholic prelate who served in the diplomatic service of the Holy See from 1987 to 2026.
+He was an apostolic nuncio and archbishop from 2005 to 2026.

-Biography
+Life and career

 Early years

 A native of Brooklyn, Balvo was born on June 29, 1951.
 He grew up in Suffern, New York, where he graduated from Sacred Heart School.
 He studied at the Cathedral College of the Immaculate Conception, both in Manhattan and in Queens.

 Balvo resided at the Pontifical North American College in Rome while obtaining a Bachelor of Sacred Theology degree and a Licentiate of Biblical Theology at the Pontifical Gregorian University.
-Returning to New York Balvo served at Sacred Heart parish in Newburgh, New York, from 1976 to 1981, and then at St. John the Evangelist in Mahopac, New York, for a year.
-Balvo obtained his Licentiate of Canon Law at the Catholic University of America in Washington, D.C., and his Doctor of Canon Law degree at the Gregorian University.
+Returning to New York, Balvo served at Sacred Heart parish in Newburgh, New York, from 1976 to 1981, and then at St. John the Evangelist in Mahopac, New York, for a year.
+He obtained his Licentiate of Canon Law at the Catholic University of America in Washington, D.C., and his Doctor of Canon Law degree at the Gregorian University.